-- Open Google Chrome and select the Chrome menu, represented by an icon with three horizontal lines
+- Open Google Chrome and select the Chrome menu, represented by an icon with three horizontal dots.[Fig-1]

-- Hover over “Tools…” and select “Clear Browsing Data” (or on a Mac press Shift+Command+Delete) [Figure Chrome-1]
+- Hover over “Tools…” and select “Clear Browsing Data” (or on a Mac press Shift+Command+Delete) [Fig2]

-- Select any options you desire and then click “Clear Browsing Data” [Figure Chrome-2]
+- Select any options you desire and then click “Clear Data” [Fig-3]

 To clear temporary internet files in Mozilla Firefox, follow the instructions below.

-- Open Firefox and “Firefox” from the Mac menu bar or top left of browser in Windows marked by three horizontal lines.
+- Open Firefox and “Firefox” from the Mac menu bar or top right of browser in Windows marked by three horizontal lines.
 [Fig-1]

 To clear temporary internet files in Apple’s Safari, follow the instructions below.